sokinpui/pcat.go/docs/Usage/README.md

 - `Extensions`: A list of file extensions to filter by (e.g., "go", "md").
 - `ExcludePatterns`: A list of glob patterns to exclude matching files.
 - `WithLineNumbers`: A boolean to toggle line numbers in the output.
-- `NoHeader`: A boolean to omit the default header and footer from the output.

 ### `pcat.New(config)`